ChrisWhealy/wasm_sha256/README.md

 Currently, the program is hardcoded to calculate the SHA256 digest of the test string `"ABCD"` and handle files up to 512 bytes in size.

-The current digest calculation needs to be wrapped in a loop that repeatedly performs the above step for all 512 byte chunks of the file.
+The program needs to read a file, divide it into 512-byte chunks, then perform the above digest calculation for each chunk.